mekaufman/iam/mfa.md

 ## Disabling required MFA for all users in your account
 {: #disablemfa}

-To disable MFA, you must be the account owner.
-Disabling MFA does not affect users that are already logged in, and the action takes effect at all new logins.
+To disable MFA, you must be the account owner or an administrator for the account management billing service.
+Disabling MFA does not affect users that are already logged in.
+The action takes effect at all new logins.

 1. From the menu bar, click **Manage** &gt; **Access (IAM)**, and then select **Settings**.
-2. Select **Standard**.
+2. Select **Edit** for the Account login setting.
-3. In the confirmation window, click **Yes, I'm sure**.
+3. Select **None**.
+4. Click **Save**.